ygoto3/detect-flash/README.md

 # detect-flash

-A library to detect if Adobe Flash plugin is really alive in a web browser.
+A library to detect if Adobe Flash plugin is really alive in a web browser

 This library actually runs a SWF file and then receives a signal from it.
 Therefore, you can detect if Adobe Flash is actually available and working in the browser.